Fixing Free Chlorine Level (FCL) Problems in Saltwater Swimming Pools

 Chlorine generators will only work with the settings you set in it.
 The frequency of testing your FC level should be determined by the factors considered earlier in the third paragraph.

-So, make it a routine to adjust the percentage settings in your chlorine generator low or high depending on chlorine demand in your pool or spa.
+So, make it a routine to adjust the percentage settings in your chlorine generator, low or high, depending on chlorine demand in your pool or spa.

-Saltwater chlorine generators are designed to produce small amounts of chlorine but consistently to maintain the ideal free chlorine level in your water.
+Saltwater chlorine generators are designed to produce small amounts of chlorine but consistently maintain the ideal free chlorine level in your water.

-Like you learned earlier, you need to measure and adjust the FC level in your water by adjusting the percentage settings in your saltwater chlorine generator.
+As indicated earlier, you need to measure and adjust the FC level in your water by adjusting the percentage settings in your saltwater chlorine generator.

 How to Determine the Correct SWCG Percentage Setting